Meta Descriptions, Titles & Headers in 2019

 Nobody knows for certain how future changes will exactly play out, but we do know website infrastructure must be built correctly.
-Whether you’re updating meta tags on an existing site or creating them from scratch, if you’re looking to break old rules: be sure you know what the rules are, first.
+It’s a safe bet that the current best practices for meta titles, descriptions and headers will stick around for a while, so whether you’re updating meta tags on an existing site or creating them from scratch, if you’re looking to break old rules – be sure you know what the rules are, first.

 Meet the Meta Title (a.k.a. the Title Tag)